theolange01/IRP/README.md

 - Guide_Notebooks: contains two notebooks.
 One is a demonstration of the tracker's usage and the second one shows how to train a YOLO model with the custom Dataset
 - IRP_Dataset: contains the custom dataset created during this project
 - siammot: contains the source code for the SiamMOT model.
 This model is not correctly working
-- Tracking_Outputs: contains the videos resulting from tracking on the testing set
+- Tracking_Outputs: contains the videos resulting from tracking on the testing set.
-- Ethical_Approval_Letter.pdf: CURES approval letter
-- Lange_s394369_Poster_MScCSTE.ppt: Poster Editable
-- Lange_s394369_Thesis_MScCSTE.zip: LaTeX files of the thesis

 ## <div align="center">Installation Instructions</div>

 The tracking algorithm has been developed using multiple Python libraries.
 In order for the tracker to work correctly, make sure the needed packages are installed on your working environment.
+This project is mainly based on [**Ultralytics**](https://github.com/ultralytics/ultralytics) and **OpenCV** packages.

 Pip install the required packages in a [**Python>=3.8**](https://www.python.org/) environment.

 ```bash
 pip install -r requirements.txt
 ```

-This project is mainly based on [**Ultralytics**](https://github.com/ultralytics/ultralytics) and **OpenCV** packages.

 ## <div align="center">Dataset</div>